tnstung/james-project/src/site/markdown/server/manage-guice-distributed-james.md

  - Cassandra enables administrative operations such as browsing, deleting using a time series which might require fine performance tuning (see [Operating Casandra documentation](http://cassandra.apache.org/doc/latest/operating/index.html)).
  - Object Storage stores potentially large binary payload.

+However the current design do not implement delays.

 ### Fine tune configuration for RabbitMQ

 In order to adapt mail queue settings to the actual traffic load, an administrator needs to perform fine configuration tunning as explained in [rabbitmq.properties](https://github.com/apache/james-project/blob/master/src/site/xdoc/server/config-rabbitmq.xml).

+Be aware that `MailQueue::getSize` is currently performing a browse and thus is expensive.
+Size recurring metric reporting thus introduces performance issues.
+As such, we advise setting `mailqueue.size.metricsEnabled=false`.

 ### Managing email queues